nextcloud/documentation/admin_manual/configuration_files/files_locking_transactional.rst

        'port' => 6379,
        'timeout' => 0.0,
         ),

+.. note:: Large installations especially benefit from setting ``memcache.locking``.
+File locking is enable by default, which uses the database locking backend.
+This places a significant load on your database.
+   Using ``memcache.locking`` relieves the database load and improves performance.

 The **Server status** section on your ownCloud Admin page indicates whether experimental file locking is enabled or disabled.